GiantTreeLP/CloudNet-Installer/README.md

 ## Compatibility

-All tests have been conducted on the slim images available for Docker.
+All tests have been conducted with the slim images available for Docker, where possible.

 | Distribution   | Version                 | Tested/Compatible                   |
 | :------------- | :---------------------- | :---------------------------------- |